-Yes as long as it is made of wood, grass, or similar non-toxic organic and biodegradable materials.
+Yes as long as it is made of wood or similar non-toxic organic and biodegradable materials.
 Contact your green cemetery for proper dimensions and requirements.

 Can I Bury On My Property?

 Yes.
 There are some restrictions.
 More restrictions exist within city limits.
-Contact your local health department for approval and laws.
+Contact your city or county government for approval and laws.

 Not always.
-The decedent can be viewed in a bed if at home.
-Sometimes a burial shroud can be used for burial instead of a casket.
+If the visitation is at home, the decedent can be viewed in a bed for example and a burial shroud can be used at the cemetery instead of a casket.
 However, some cemeteries do require a casket.
 Contact your cemetery for their regulations.